segmentio/segment-docs/src/connections/destinations/catalog/bing-ads/index.md

 If you're not familiar with the Segment Specs, take a look to understand what the [Track method](/docs/connections/spec/track/) does.

-In order for us to map your track events to a Conversion Goal, you'll first need to create the goal on your Bing Ads account:
+For Segment to map your track events to a Conversion Goal, first create the goal on your Bing Ads account:

 1. Click the **Campaigns** tab, and then on the left pane, click **Conversion Tracking**.
 2. Under **Conversion Tracking**, click **Conversion Goals**.